 Yes, I might have said the above (I did) but it wasn’t like that back in the days.

-You wanted to be constantly aware of what’s happening around you and you wanted to think about future events because these future events hold the key of your tribe not starving to death and not being killed by a hungry beast.
+You wanted to be constantly aware of what’s happening around you and you wanted to think about future events because these future events hold the key to your tribe not starving to death and not being killed by a hungry beast.

 Nowadays, being focused and concentrated is the best skill you can adopt in your life if you really want to move a project forward, faster.